Skip to content

 Dimension IDs

 Pages are cached separately for each dimension.
-If you configure three dimensions, each URL can have up to three cached versions.
+If you configure three dimensions, each URL can have up to three cached versions (plus a bypass cache entry with dimension ID 0).

 The dimension ID is part of both the Redis cache key and the filename: